-Cross-complainants Los Angeles County Waterworks District No. 40, Palmdale Water District, Littlerock Creek Irrigation District, Palm Ranch Irrigation District, Quartz Hill Water District, California Water Service Company, Rosamond Community Services District, Desert Lake Community Services District, North Edwards Water District, City of Palmdale and City of Lancaster (collectively, the "Public Water Suppliers") brought an action for, inter alia, declaratory relief, alleging that the Antelope Valley Adjudication Area groundwater aquifer ("Basin") was and is in a state of overdraft and requires a judicial intervention to provide for water resource management within the Basin to prevent depletion of the aquifer and damage to the Basin.
+Cross-complainants Los Angeles County Waterworks District No. 40, Palmdale Water District, Little RockLittlerock Creek Irrigation District, Palm Ranch Irrigation District, Quartz Hill Water District, California Water Service Company, Rosamond Community Services District, Desert Lake Community Services District, North Edwards Water District, City of Palmdale and City of Lancaster (collectively, the "Public Water Suppliers") brought an action for, inter alia, declaratory relief, alleging that the Antelope Valley Adjudication Area groundwater aquifer ("Basin") was and is in a state of overdraft and requires a judicial intervention to provide for water resource management within the Basin to prevent depletion of the aquifer and damage to the Basin.
 They also seek a comprehensive adjudication of Basin groundwater rights for the physical solution.

 West Valley County Water District and Boron Community Services District are also Public Water Suppliers but not cross-complainants.
+They are included in "Public Water Suppliers" unless otherwise indicated herein.

-Cross-defendants include the United States, numerous private landowners (collectively, "Landowner Parties"), numerous public landowners ("Public Overliers"), Small Pumper Class, other public water suppliers, and Phelan Piñon Hills Community Services District ("Phelan").
-Small Pumper Class and Willis Class filed actions to adjudicate their respective groundwater rights.
+Cross-defendants include the United States, numerous private landowners (collectively, "Landowner Parties"), numerous public landowners ("Public Overliers"), Small Pumper Class, Willis Class, other public water suppliers, and Phelan Piñon Hills Community Services District ("Phelan").
+Both classes Small Pumper Class and Willis Class filed actions to adjudicate their respective groundwater rights.
 All actions were coordinated and consolidated for all purposes.

 The Court divided trial into phases.
 The first and second phases concerned the Basin boundaries and the hydrogeological connectivity of certain areas within the Basin, respectively.
 The third phase of trial determined that (1) the Basin was and has been in a state of overdraft since at least 1951; and (2) that the total safe yield of the Basin is 110,000 acre feet per year ("AFY").
 The Court finds that the Basin's safe yield consists of 82,300 AFY of native or natural yield and the remaining yield results from the augmentation of the Basin by parties' use of imported supplemental water supplies, i.e., State Water Project water for urban, agricultural and other reasonable and beneficial uses.
-The fourth phase of trial determined parties' groundwater pumping for calendar years 2011 and 2012.
+The fourth phase of trial determined parties' respective groundwater uses pumping for calendar years 2011 and 2012.